 Any type of documentation under the sun requires someone to write it, and its limitations often correlate to the author’s writing ability just as much as their domain expertise.

 Swimm has created a new bank of templates to help you become better writers, and inspire you with suggestions about what exactly to write to make you better documentarians.
 This way, you can overcome “writer’s block” easily and gain the confidence to know that documentation does take just a few minutes.

 Swimm templates are written by our R&D, Engineering & DevRel teams, as well as Swimm’s greater community.

 To help you bang out documentation, let’s jump straight to how Swimm templates will help you jump aboard the Continuous Documentation train.

-Swimm’s templates provide accessible examples of typical documentation tasks such as:
+Swimm’s code documentation templates provide accessible examples of typical documentation tasks such as:

 - Setting up local build environments

 - Documenting a new class, interface, or other kinds of shared library

 - Creating structured offboarding to help stop knowledge leaks and numerous other archetypes pulled right from common day-to-day tasks